jamescurran/jamescurran.github.io/_posts/2010-02-02-some-betterwritten-custom-string-methods-using-c.md

          }
          <SPAN class="kwrd">return</SPAN> sb.ToString();
      }  </PRE>

-<P><BR />First we start with a string builder, preallocated to the size of the string we are building.
-The method doesn’t change the length of the string, so we know the length of the final string right from the start.</P>
+First we start with a string builder, preallocated to the size of the string we are building.
+The method doesn’t change the length of the string, so we know the length of the final string right from the start.

-<P>Next, since we are going to capitalize every letter after a period, and also the first letter, why not just pretend the mythical initial “last” character was a period?
-Suddenly, the first letter is no longer a special case, and we still get what we want.</P>
+Next, since we are going to capitalize every letter after a period, and also the first letter, why not just pretend the mythical initial “last” character was a period?
+Suddenly, the first letter is no longer a special case, and we still get what we want.

-<P>Then, we just loop through the letters, raising or lowering letter as we need.
+Then, we just loop through the letters, raising or lowering letter as we need.
 Note that it works on characters and not strings, and uses the build-in IsWhitespace method, instead of using a  hardcoded list of a subset of them.
-A for() loop can in certain cases (however, not the one used in the original) be faster than a foreach(), but here I figured it was safe to sacrifice a tiny bit of speed for clearer code.</P>
+A for() loop can in certain cases (however, not the one used in the original) be faster than a foreach(), but here I figured it was safe to sacrifice a tiny bit of speed for clearer code.

-<P>Next up, Reversing a String.
-The Original:</P><PRE class="csharpcode">    <SPAN class="kwrd">public</SPAN> <SPAN class="kwrd">static</SPAN> String Reverse(String strParam)
+Next up, Reversing a String.
+The Original:

+<PRE class="csharpcode">    <SPAN class="kwrd">public</SPAN> <SPAN class="kwrd">static</SPAN> String Reverse(String strParam)
      {
          <SPAN class="kwrd">if</SPAN> (strParam.Length == 1)
          {